Jacobo Grinberg: Biography

 Grinberg put his reputation as a scientist in danger when he tried to use the scientific method in shamanism studies.
 He combined the two in his professional work, always trying to understand the “magic world.”
 Grinberg attempted to change the way that the relationship between science and consciousness is understood.
 His work was rejected by fellow scientists as "psi assumption", the premise that any deviation from chance represents a case of telepathy.

 Disappearance

-Since December 8, 1994, Jacobo Grinberg has been missing.
+Jacobo Grinberg has been missing since December 8, 1994.
 On December 12, his family prepared a party for him to celebrate his 48th birthday, but he did not show up.
 It was common for him to make spontaneous travels or just not answer his phone for days, which is why his disappearance did not seem odd to his family in the beginning.
-There are many conspiracy theories surrounding Grinberg's disappearance.

 The Sintergy Theory

-Grinberg's sintergy theory states that there is a continuous space of energy and the common human can only perceive a part of it.
+Grinberg's sintergy theory states that there is a continuous space of energy, and the common human can perceive only a part of it.
 The result of this process is what everyone understands as "reality."
 This theory tries to answer the question of the creation of the experience.
 The book where it is mentioned, El Cerebro Consciente, was translated into seven languages.